crukci-bioinformatics/mga2/README.md

 comparison of mapping and error rates across sequencing runs that may have very different read lengths.

-While trimming to the first 36 bases will work in many cases, there are some sequencing libraries in which the beginning of the read contains non-genomic tags, e.g. Unique Molecular Identifiers (UMIs) or cell hashtags in multiplexed single cell library pools.
+While trimming to the first 36 bases of reads will work in many cases, there are some sequencing libraries in which the beginning of the read contains non-genomic tags, e.g. Unique Molecular Identifiers (UMIs) or cell hashtags in multiplexed single cell library pools.
 MGA provides the option for setting the start position within reads for the trimmed/retained portion of the read used for genomic alignment as well as the length of the trimmed sequence.

 Reads that are too short for the specified trimming options are excluded during the sampling step.
 Setting trimming options inappropriately can lead to